 The National Electrical Code has rules and safety information that targets all areas of both work and home settings.
 These include hydromassage bathtubs, spas, whirlpool tubs, and showers.
-As you should know by now, water and electricity do not mix, in fact, together, they can set up a highly dangerous and deadly combination, if they are not installed with safety in mind.
 By following the rules of the code, you can enjoy the refreshing and relaxing benefits of a hydromassage bathtub without the worry of electrical dangers.

-The National Electrical Code addresses this in article 680.71.
-It states that hydromassage bathtub electrical equipment must be on an individual branch and be protected by a readily accessible GFCI device.
+The National Electrical Code addresses this in article 680.71, which states that hydromassage bathtub electrical equipment must be on an individual branch and be protected by a readily accessible GFCI device.
 This may be accomplished by a GFCI outlet or breaker.